Key takeaways.

 The CCC recipe has two main functions.
 The first is to cool down the belly that has become hot with bile.
 The second is to cool down the mind, which consequently becomes hot from the vapours travelling upwards from the belly.

-2. For the fearful anxiety type: CBD, juniper berries, & valerian root
+2. For fearful anxiety: CBD, juniper berries, & valerian root.

-Earlier in this article, we talked about the “impending doom” person picture.
-This kind of anxiety sufferer is constantly afraid, whether it’s fear of losing a loved one, fear of the end of the world, or even fear that a secret will come out of the closet.
+Earlier in this article, we talked about the person with the sense of “impending doom."
+Someone with this kind of anxiety is constantly afraid or on the verge of panic, whether it’s fear of losing a loved one, fear of the end of the world, or even fear that a secret will come out of the closet.
 In any case, this kind of anxiety is usually longer-lived than the “nervous” type.
 It can occur every day, and its severity can fluctuate.

 In this kind of anxiety, there can also be sudden and uncontrolled urination.
 It happens sometimes to children when they are confronted with something particularly terrifying.
 When it occurs in adults, we generally accept that there’s an underlying emotional or neurological problem.

-FInally, this excess morbid fluid that accumulates can try to escape the body in the form of tears or night sweats.
+In herbal medicine, this accumulating morbid fluid can try to escape the body in the form of tears or night sweats.
 It’s a kind of cold, depressing fluid, unlike the heat associated with the nervous type of anxiety.
-It slows a person down, makes sleeping difficult and makes it next to impossible to feel the warmth associated with joy and happiness.
+It slows a person down, makes sleeping difficult, and makes it next to impossible to feel the warmth associated with joy and happiness.

 Enjoy the taste, and a warm night’s sleep.

-3. For the grief type of anxiety: CBD, anise, rose petals, and lemon balm
+3. For grief-motivated anxiety: CBD, anise, rose petals, and lemon balm.

 Finally, there is the anxiety that is caused by prolonged grief.
 It’s the “I can’t breathe” kind of anxiety that leads to panic attacks.
 In some kinds of traditional medicine, the space inside the lungs is called “psychic space”, and it’s what gives a person the sensation that they have “breathing space”.
 When that breathing room is taken away (because grief invades it), there can be the sensation of not being able to breathe.
 This is a common symptom of anxiety attacks.